udityalaad/RBF_NN_for_Map_Approximation/README.md

   #### Comment on Spread Value:
   * The above results show the importance of ‘Spread’ value in Radial Basis Function Neural Networks.
   * The performance of the network largely varies depending on the spread value, compared to other parameters.
-  * A spread value between ‘1’ and ‘2’ appears to provide an efficient result, with good accuracies and low cumulative error.
+  * A spread value between ‘1’ and ‘2’ appears to provide an efficient result, with good accuracies and low cumulative error - for this case study.

-  #### Following Configuration has been used:
+  #### Following Configuration was used:
   * spreads = [0.1, 0.25, 0.5, 1, 1.5, 2, 3, 4, 5, 7, 10, 15, 20, 25, 30, 40, 50]
   * Radial Function = “Gaussian Kernel”, Loss Function = “Mean Square Error”